Mt Yahiko 弥彦山

 By train, catch the Joetsu Shinkansen to Tsubame-Sanjo Station.
 Transfer to the Yahiko Line and disembark at Yahiko Station.
 The mountain is about a 15-minute walk away.

 By car you can take the Hokuriku Expressway and exit at Tsubame-Sanjo Interchange.
 The mountain is a 25-minute drive away.

 For those wanting to hike up the mountain, consider the hiking trail, divided into ten sections within a dense forest.
 It is not a challenging climb, and visitors can typically reach the top within a couple of hours.
 Visit the small store at the beginning of the trail for snacks and other sustenance.

-To really take in your surroundings, consider a ride on the ropeway up Mt Yahiko.
+To really take in your surroundings, consider a ride on the ropeway up Mt.
+Yahiko.
 Beautiful throughout all the seasons, the ropeway ride is especially popular when the cherry trees bloom.
-Have your own car?
-Make your way up the Mt Yahiko Skyline.
+If you have your own car, you can make your way up to the Mt.
+Yahiko Skyline.

 Stunning views at the peak of the mountain

 At the peak of the mountain, you will find another small shrine.
 Take a moment there to soak in the panoramic views of the Niigata plain and Sado Island .
 Wander across the plain, or rest at the observation deck and head to the cafe for some Japanese curry and other fare.